 You will see "Windows getting Ready" on your screen, indicating the hard drive is booted properly.

-If you want to run your old OS on better hardware, it is viable to go for cloning your current Windows version onto a new computer.
+If you want to run your old OS on better hardware, it is viable to clone your current Windows to a new computer.
 Cloning is a complex process, and you need to use a reliable, professional tool like EaseUS Partition Master to complete this process properly.

 You can follow tips on this page to download this software and apply it to clone your OS to a new disk.
-Then install it to your new PC and change the BIOS settings to boot it up on the destination computer without having to reinstall the total OS.
+Then install it on your new PC and change the BIOS settings to boot it up on the destination computer without having to reinstall the entire OS.

 Again, before cloning Windows to new computer, make sure you are following and preparing all the prerequisites in case of emergency and data losses.